 much.
 When you ask, be sure to look for how God will help you.
 Find

 today’s scripture verse in your Bible and underline it.

 “The people who trust in the Lord will become strong again.
 They will rise

 up as an eagle in the sky; they will run and not need rest; they will walk and

 Day 2: Check It Out

-your parents’ permission, visit the library or go online to discover more
+parents’ permission, visit the library, or go online to find out how they are

 Day 3: Check Within

 The eagle climbs above the storm.
 It does not fight against or become part